Delaware DUI Checkpoints Frequency

 DUI checkpoints can pop up all over the state of Delaware.
 Sometimes it can be difficult to understand their frequency or location.
 Also, state laws vary the frequency of DUI checkpoints from state to state.

 Yes, the state of Delaware conducts DUI Checkpoints in all three counties.

 How Often are there DUI Checkpoints In Delaware?

 DUI checkpoints in the state of Delaware are conducted monthly January to June; Weekly July through December.

 Who Upholds The Lawfulness Of These DUI Checkpoints?

 In the state of Delaware, it is upheld under the state law and federal Constitution.

 How Does A DUI Checkpoint Work In Delaware?

 When you first approach the DUI checkpoint, an officer will approach your car and is to clearly address his name, and what they are currently doing.
-The officer will most likely use his flashlight to check your eyes, to see if he sees any hints towards you being intoxicated.
+The officer may use his flashlight to check your eyes for any hints of intoxication.

 The DUI checkpoint uses something called a neutral formula, so the officers at the checkpoint have to treat each driver the same, and cannot randomly stop other cars in the surrounding area.